Update on Ottawa storm cleanup, power outages at 4 p.m. ET | CBC News

 Hydro Ottawa has stuck to Wednesday-Friday goal for most residents to get power back

 City of Ottawa and Hydro Ottawa officials are among those giving an update on cleanup and power restoration at 4 p.m.
-ET Tuesday, about 72 hours after a devastating, fatal storm plowed through the region.
+Wednesday, about 96 hours after a devastating, fatal storm plowed through the region.

-More than 150,000 customers were still without power in the wider Ottawa-Gatineau region as of noon ET Tuesday.
+About 105,000 customers were still without power in the wider Ottawa-Gatineau region as of early Wednesday afternoon.

 Food kept in powered-down freezers has spoiled and there are challenges when it comes to getting fuel.